-Y-NOW, the mentoring component of YMCA Safe Place Services, is recruiting volunteer mentors for our 2016/2017 Children of Prisoners program.
+Y-NOW, the mentoring component of YMCA Safe Place Services, is recruiting volunteer mentors for the Fall cohort of our 2018/2019 program.

-The Y-NOW Children of Prisoners Mentoring Agreement officially begins September 2016, and continues through July 2017.
+The 15th class of the Y-NOW Children of Prisoners Mentoring Program officially begins with training in September 2018, and continues through July 2019.
 No experience is needed, just heart and commitment.

 - Child Development